NotTacoz/jacaranda/content/notes/CAP5.md

 		- ![[notes/images/Screen Shot 2023-09-29 at 10.58.11 am.png]]![[notes/images/Screen Shot 2023-09-29 at 10.58.17 am.png]]

 - 111. State that indicators can be used to identify acids and bases in solution and use observations of indicator colour to classify solutions as acidic, basic or neutral.
+	- measure the pH value of acids and bases
+	- acids have low pH and bases have high pH
+	- universal indicator is widely used to estimate the pH
+		- mixture of several indicators
+		- change through a range of colours
+		- red is low pH, purple is high pH, green is neutral.
+	- litmus paper also exist.
+		- blue litmus turns red in acid, red litmus remains red in acid
+		- blue litmus remains blue in base, red litmus turns blue in base
+		-  blue litmus remains blue in neutral, red litmus remains red in neutral
 - 112. Write equations to show how acids form H+ ions and bases form OH- ions in solution.
 - 113. Distinguish between the processes of ionisation, where a covalent molecule splits into ions, and dissociation, where an ionic compound dissolves in water.
 - 114. Describe and explain the difference between strong and weak acids and bases, using discussion of the degree of ionisation or dissociation.